 Make sure your lovey has no bits or buttons attached to it that might cause choking.
 And make sure you have a spare, just in case the first is lost or needs to be cleaned.
 Never remove a lovey as punishment.
 Far from making kids behave better, it can trigger resentment and insecurity.

 And don’t forget that old familiar sleep cue, white noise.

-But, as your toddler’s mind gets more active, you may find that softer sounds just don’t work and you need a rougher white noise, like that on The Happiest Baby CD, which includes specially filtered womb or rain sound containing a mix of both shushy high-pitch and rumbly low-pitch frequencies.
+But, as your toddler’s mind gets more active, you may find that softer sounds just don’t work and you need a rougher white noise.
+For just-right white noise, turn to SNOObie or SNOObear, both of which play specially filtered tracks for sleeping at rumbly low-pitch frequencies (plus extra sounds!).

 White noise is an even better sleep cue than a teddy bear, because it’s easy to replace if you lose it, and it’s easier to wean later.